mlund/faunus/docs/_docs/moves.md

 `molecule`       | Molecule name to operate on
 `dprot`          | Rotational displacement
-`repeat=N`       | Number of repeats per MC sweep per bond
+`repeat=N`       | Number of repeats per MC sweep per bond `skiplarge=true` | Skip too large molecules

 Performs a rotation around a random, harmonic bond vector in `molecule`, moving all atoms either before _or_ after the bond with equal probability.
+For long polymers (compared to the box size), a large displacement parameter may cause problems with mass center calculation in periodic systems.
+This can be caught with the `sanity` analysis and should it occur, try one of the following:

+- enable `skiplarge`
+- decrease `dprot`
+- increase the simulation container.

+The first option will simply reject troublesome configurations and the final output contains information of the skipped fraction.
+Skipping is unphysical so make sure the skipped fraction is small.

 ## Parallel Tempering